scratchrealm/figurl-gallery/gallery/spike_sorting/autocorrelograms.md

 # Autocorrelograms

-In electrophysiological spike sorting, autocorrelograms show the self-correlation in spike trains.
-The characteristic central dip reflects the refractory period and is important for validation.
+In electrophysiological spike sorting, autocorrelograms (and cross-correlograms) are useful for visualizing the firing patterns of neurons and can help researchers to differentiate between single-unit activity and multi-unit activity.
+They are essentially autocorrelation histograms for spike trains.
+When the spike train is pure (represents the firing activity of a single neuron), the histogram should exhibit a central dip, reflecting the refractory period for the cell.

 The figneuro Python package can be used to create autocorrelogram figures.